2000 "Winners" roller clutch casstte hub. Had a reputation for slipping under load, and for locking up when trying to coast.

 Some users report failures where the rollers slip when pedaling hard.
 This may be due to flattening of the ramps or dents in the ramps, allowing the rollers to reach the end of the ramp without jamming securely.
 Others report a tendency to jam, probably due to denting which keeps the rollers from moving freely in to the coasting position.
 Finally, a few riders report the clutch jams in cold weather, though the hub appears to be undamaged and the jamming goes away when the hub is warmer.

 The earliest bicycle use of roller clutches may be the 1903 Sachs Torpedo coaster-brake hub, see http://yarchive.net/bike/torpedo_hubs.html as of 2009/05.
 According to Hans-Joachim Zierke, those had a service life of 100,000km and oversize rollers were available to rebuild them to extend the service life to hundreds of thousands of km.
-They were also relatively heavy hubs, even subtracting the coaster brake, and they were typically used with a large chainring and small sprocket, so got somewhat less torque than is typical for hub for derailleur gears.
+They were also relatively heavy hubs, even subtracting the coaster brake, and they were typically used with a large chainring and small sprocket, so got somewhat less torque than is typical for hubs used with derailleur gears.

 There are stories some company tried roller clutch freewheels in the late 1970's or 1980's, and after little use they started slipping under load.